Online Gambling in Maryland (2026) | Laws, Sports Betting & Casino Guide

 | SAMHSA Helpline | 1-800-662-4357 |

-Maryland has a self-exclusion program through the MLGCA covering all licensed casinos and sports wagering operators.
-Visit mdgaming.com or call 1-800-GAMBLER (1-800-426-2537) for enrollment.
+Maryland has a self-exclusion program administered through the MLGCA.
+Players can voluntarily exclude from all licensed Maryland casinos and sports wagering operators.
+For enrollment information, visit https://www.mdgaming.com/ or call 1-800-GAMBLER (1-800-426-2537).

 Frequently Asked Questions